Edmonton Oilers Quarter-Season Grades: Defense

 Jason Garrison, C

 Depending on how you view Garrison, he may hold more value than this grade suggests.
-If you see him as someone who should be contributing a lot on the ice, you might want to give him a worse grade because he’s got one point (a power play goal) on the season and played in only 11 games.
+If you see him as someone who should be contributing a lot on the ice, you might want to give him a worse grade because he’s got one point (a power-play goal) on the season and played in only 11 games.
 It becomes a fair question to ask, in that capacity, why Edmonton signed him.

 But, if you’re looking at him as a player who isn’t killing you every night, doesn’t mind not always playing and can mentor younger blueliners while keeping prospects in the system who aren’t quite ready for the next step, Garrison deserves a higher grade.
 He’s not lightning fast, but he’s quicker than people said he’d be coming into the season.